superMDguy/Synthesis/readme.md

 3. Summarization.
 I'd like it to eliminate irrelevant sentences and sentences that need more context.
 4. Speed.
 Currently it takes about 2 minutes to generate the synthesis.
 Most of this time is taken up downloading the web articles, so it'd really help if I could pre-download webpages, kind of like search engines do.
 This isn't really possible for me, though.
+5. Images.
+I'd like to interlace images with the rest of the content, probably one image per category.